Diptonil/raging-coffee/src/main/java/com/ragingcoffee/spring/README.md

 - **Complexity**: Working with Spring is extremely complex as it requires a lot of expertise.
 The learning curve is difficult.
 It is not a good choice for someone who is new to development.
 Not even if that person knows core Java.
 - **Old-Fashioned**: Not all old-fashioned things go out of commission but this framework has been criticized time and again for it's absurd levels of complexity and features that are not modern.
 It's heavy use of XML, reliance of different components such as Spring Security, Spring Web Starter, et cetera instead of having a standalone wholesome facility in one place, application code structuring makes it a bit too classic to be embraced with ease.
 - **Security**: Less built-in security features, unlike frameworks like Django.
+- **Worst Documentation**: This framework has one of the least useful documentations one can ever notice, despite its professional use.

 ## Spring Boot